raphamorim/rio/docs/docs/install/build-from-source.md

 These are the minimum dependencies required to build Rio terminal, please note that with some setups additional dependencies might be desired.

-If you're running Wayland with an Nvidia GPU, you'll likely want the _EGL_ drivers installed too (these are called <span class="keyword"> libegl1-mesa-dev</span> on Ubuntu).
+If you're running Wayland with an Nvidia GPU, you'll likely want the _EGL_ drivers installed too (these are called `libegl1-mesa-dev` on Ubuntu).

 #### Debian/Ubuntu